philphilphil/modo/README.md

 An empty query will return all open todos.

 ### Properties
-Filters always bear upon a todo.
+Filters always bear upon a single todo.
 - name (entire line of the todo)
-- filename
+- filename (file where the todo is located)
-- path (Full path starting from the given folder)
+- path (full path, including filename)
 - heading (First heading (line that starts with #) that is found above the todo)
 - done (if todo is marked as done)